 pip install aider-chat

-We'll now need to set up an environment variable named GEMINI_API_KEY
+Set up an environment variable named GEMINI_API_KEY

 that contains the same value as the GOOGLE_API_KEY